mikedido/Sudoku-solver/README.md

 2. if a grid cell has more than one possible value, place the first one
 3. If neither 1 or 2 is true in the entire grid, make a guess.
 Backtrack if the Sudoku becomes unsolvable.

-In our algorithm, I used three main functions are used in the solver.
+In our algorithm, three main functions are used in the solver.
 #### Controle value in row :

+This function check if a value is possible in row

 ```js
 function isValueNotExistInLine(value, lineNumber) {